fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-11-nest-security.md

 <br />
 <h3><u id="authentication">Authentication</u></h3>

-<p>The <a href="https://docs.nestjs.com/security/authentication">Authentication</a> is the guarantee you really are who you say you are. </p>

-<p>One way to make it safe is not only user and password but use token as well.
+<p style="text-align: justify;">The <a href="https://docs.nestjs.com/security/authentication">Authentication</a> is the guarantee you really are who you say you are.
+One way to make it safe is not only user and password but use token as well.
 It returns a token to be used in the next requests to validate the user.</p>

 <p><em>Authentication (username/password) -> returning a JWTRequest -> JWT (token) -> protected route</em></p>